Fortress (2001 video game)

-Fortress is a tower defense strategy video game developed by Pipe Dream Interactive and published by Majesco Entertainment for the Game Boy Advance (GBA) handheld game console.
+Fortress is a tower defense strategy video game developed by Pipe Dream Interactive and published by Majesco for the Game Boy Advance (GBA) handheld game console.
 It originally released in North America in August 2001, and later in PAL regions on November 23, 2001.
 It was originally announced as Fortris for PlayStation and Dreamcast by developer Prometheau Games, but was acquired by Majesco and moved to the Game Boy Advance.
 The game has players building and defending their fortress against either another player or a computer using falling blocks to build it up and falling weapons to fight back against opponents.

 Since its release, Fortress has received mixed reception, holding a 64 out of 100 on Metacritic.

 Gameplay

 Fortress tasks players with creating a stronghold using pieces that fall from the sky.
 These pieces include both walls and weapons, which are used to defend from and attack opposing fortresses respectively.
 The game can be played single-player against a computer-controlled opponent or multiplayer against another player.
 It has multiple modes of play.